GLOBAL MARKETS-Stocks rally as Fed rate hopes dent dollar | Business

 John O'Toole, global head of multi-asset investment solutions at asset manager Amundi, said the reaction in stock markets to the CPI showed investors were "pretty desperate" for good news and could be getting ahead of themselves.
 Rates could "stay at an elevated level for an extended period of time, and that's something that financial markets just don't have in their outlook," O'Toole said.

 The weaker outlook for corporate earnings and jobs has yet to be fully priced into markets, he added.
-Investors poured into risky assets after the U.S. data, with the dollar down 1.6% on the day.
+Investors poured into risky assets after the U.S. data, driving the dollar down 1.6% on the day.
+The greenback posted its biggest two-day decline since March 2009.

 The yield on benchmark U.S. 10-year paper slipped below 4% on Thursday.
 U.S. bond markets are closed on Friday for Veterans Day.
 Asian shares scaled a seven-week high, with MSCI's broadest index of Asia-Pacific shares outside Japan set for its biggest one-day percentage jump since March 2020.